olympum/olympum-draft/_posts/2017/2017-04-16-the-curious-case-of-mr-elite-turbo-muin.md

 <img src="{{ site.base_url }}/assets/2017/04/cp.png"/>

 In summary, the Misuro B+ is a good and cheap alternative to a real power meter, yielding accurate results within 5% error for steady endurance rides below 250w, which is the sweet spot for this fluid trainer.
-However, for riders who want to use this trainer and sensor combination to race on Zwift, or just for those looking for something accurate and consistent in harder interval workouts, the Misuro B+ is not the solution and should be looking into a real power meter instead.
+However, for riders who want to use this trainer and sensor combination to race on Zwift, or just for those looking for something accurate and consistent in harder interval workouts, the Misuro B+ is not the solution and should be considering a real power meter instead.